uniwebcms/app-components-template/README.md

 yarn
 ```

 Before building, make sure that the `TARGET_COLLECTION` environment variable is set with the name of the collection that you want to build.
-You can write the setting in `.env` if you want to commit the change, or in `.env.local` if you want to be ignored in the commit (ideal when working with other team members working on different collections).
+You can write the setting in `.env` if you want to commit the change, or in `.env.dev` if you want to be ignored in the commit (ideal when working with other team members working on different collections).

 You can build and commit a new distribution bundle by running the `build:prod-commit` action.